unrival-system/specification/pages/unrival.md

 - Unrival is a [[system]] .
 As such, it has a [[goal]]: **to maximize the achievability of goals**.
 This it accomplishes by a means, which is its output.
-- Depending on the goal, a formal system may not necessarily maximize
+- A formal system may not necessarily maximize the achievability of all goals.
+Getting a car's oil changed, for example, is straightforward enough.
+When